 What’s wrong with this goal?
 The goal lacks specificity.
 It’s not measurable.
 It has no deadline.

 Here’s another goal: “To improve claims cycle time.”

 - Specify whether you wish to increase, decrease or maintain the cycle time

 - Specify the line of business such as private-passenger auto

 Here’s the revised goal:

 “To decrease the private passenger auto claims cycle time from the current average of 12 days to an average of 8 days by 12/31/xx.”

 2. The Powerful Why Question

-How is it possible for people to work on the same project for months and yet have different ideas of the purpose of the project?
-The lack of congruence is often due a lack of communication early in the project.
+How is it possible for people to work on the same project for months and yet have different ideas about the purpose of the project?
+The lack of congruence is often due to a lack of communication early in the project.

 Want to improve communication in your projects?
 Consider the following tips: